Davern Williams

+Davern L. Williams (born February 13, 1980) is an American football coach and former player who is currently the head coach for Hillcrest High School.
+He has held a variety of coaching roles in college football, most recently as the defensive line coach for Louisiana–Monroe.

-Davern L. Williams (born February 13, 1980) is an American former professional football defensive tackle in the National Football League (NFL) for the Miami Dolphins and New York Giants, and the current defensive line coach at Louisiana-Monroe.
-He played college football at Troy State University (now Troy University) and was selected in the seventh round of the 2003 NFL draft.
-Williams was the defensive line coach for East Mississippi Community College, and was featured in the first two seasons of the Netflix series Last Chance U. Williams was also the defensive line coach at Troy University, his collegiate alma mater.
+Prior to coaching, Williams played defensive tackle in the National Football League (NFL) for the Miami Dolphins and New York Giants.
+He played college football at Auburn for one season in before transferring to Troy.
+A three-year starting defensive tackle at Troy from 2000-2002, Williams recorded 164 tackles and eight sacks.
+He was selected in the seventh round of the 2003 NFL draft by the Dolphins.
+Williams was the defensive line coach for East Mississippi Community College, and was featured in the first two seasons of the Netflix series Last Chance U.